ashusevim/ashusevim/README.md

 Cherrypick your qualities.
 Discard the useless.
 Rejections aren’t permanent.
 Invite what aligns.
 Accept what does not.
 Read great people.
 Be different.
 Choose different.
 Do great work.
 Let it consume you.
 Lose your mind.
 Value your time.
-Experience life.
+Experience life. personal advice: Ditch your fu**king windows and use Linux

 </quote>
 </details>